1962 Houston Colt .45s season: The inaugural series

-Rest of April—May
+Rest of April

+Following their inaugural three-game series during which the hosted Chicago, the Colts ventured to Connie Mack Stadium in Philadelphia for the first-ever contest on the road in franchise annals on April 13, 1962, where they also met their first-ever defeat.
+There, the Phillies triumphed, 3–2, as Turk Farrell sustained his first defeat in a Colt .45 uniform.
+Norm Larker and Joey Amalfitano led Houston with two hits apiece.
+Right-hander Jack Hamilton scattered seven hits as he went the distance for Philadelphia, while Tony González tripled and homered.

-Houston, as the major league club, hosted the St. Louis Cardinals for the first time on April 24, 1962.
-Prior to joining the National League, Houston's Buffaloes had served as one of Cardinals' minor league affiliates over a span of four decades, where which many future Cardinals stars made their way to the major leagues.
+Houston then hosted the St. Louis Cardinals for the first time on April 24, 1962.
+Prior to joining the National League, Houston's Buffaloes had served as one of the Cardinals' minor league affiliates over a span of four decades, where many future Cardinals stars made their way to the major leagues.
 Don Taussig, a Colt .45s expansion draftee from the Cardinals, hit the go-ahead home run off Larry Jackson in the sixth inning that set a 4–3 Colts victory.
 Hal Woodeshick navigated five errors to earn the victory.
 This was Taussig's only home run for Houston, and the final of his major league career.